gmhafiz/go8/README.md

               .........                ......                .......
 A starter kit for Go API development.
 Inspired by [How I write HTTP services after eight years](https://pace.dev/blog/2018/05/09/how-I-write-http-services-after-eight-years.html).

-However, I wanted to use [chi router](https://github.com/go-chi/chi) which is more common in the community, [sqlx](https://github.com/jmoiron/sqlx) for database operations and design towards layered architecture (handler -> business logic -> repository).
+However, I wanted to use [chi router](https://github.com/go-chi/chi) which is more common in the community, [sqlx](https://github.com/jmoiron/sqlx) for database operations and design towards layered architecture (handler -> business logic -> database).

 It is still in early stages, and I do not consider it is completed until all integration tests are completed.

-In short, this kit is a Go + Postgres + Chi Router + sqlx + ent + authentication + unit testing starter kit for API development.
+In short, this kit is a Go + Postgres + Chi Router + sqlx + ent + authentication + testing starter kit for API development.

 # Motivation